america-m/Data-Analyst-Portfolio/README.md

 **Language:** Python
 **Skills:** Random Library, Time Library, Functions, Global Variables, Counter, Looping

-This game was created to practice and apply Python.
-This Python game features an intransitive hand game typically played between two players.
-While applying the same rules in the real-life game where Rock smashes Scissors, so Rock wins, Scissors cut Paper, so Scissors win, and Paper covers Rock, so Paper wins.
-The first five values selected from the computer are random both computer and player inputs are captured each round.
-After the first five values, the computer finds the most frequently selected choice by the user and plays the most likely to win the game.
-This is to ensure the game is competitive for the user.
-The user is asked after every round if they want to keep playing, the game will loop to the beginning if the user decides to keep playing.
-When the player quits the game, the total rounds played, wins by computers and users, tied rounds, and user/computer history is displayed.
+This Python game was crafted as a practical exercise to hone my Python skills while at the same time offering an engaging gameplay experience.
+It's based on the classic intransitive hand game commonly played between two individuals.
+Just like its real-life counterpart: Rock triumphs over Scissors, Scissors defeat Paper, and Paper outwits Rock, this version adheres to the same rules.
+In each round, both the computer and the player make random selections for the first five turns.
+Subsequently, the computer analyzes these initial choices and identifies the most frequently selected option by the player.
+Armed with this insight, it strategically decides its subsequent moves to maximize competitiveness, ensuring an engaging experience for the player.

+After each round, the player is prompted to decide whether to continue playing or exit the game.
+If they opt to continue, the game seamlessly loops back to the beginning, ready for another round.
+Upon choosing to exit the game, a comprehensive summary is displayed, showcasing total rounds played, victories achieved by both the computer and the player, tied rounds, and a detailed history of player and computer choices throughout the game.
+This version of the game provides an intellectual and intriguing challenge for the player.